 1. With the rise of COVID-19 cases reported across the world, are official overseas placements affected?

-The Ministry of Education together with the Institutes of Higher Learning have suspended all official overseas placements, including all internships and exchange programmes, until end-July 2020.
-The Global Relations Office, as well as Faculties and Schools will be in contact with the affected students.
+The Ministry of Education together with the Institutes of Higher Learning have suspended all official overseas placements, including all internships and exchange programmes until further notice.